 - i.
-The Chief Justice as the Head of the Judiciary shall exercise responsibility over the monitoring and evaluation of the performance of each Judicial Officer as well as the monitoring and implementation of Norms and Standards for the exercise of leadership and judicial functions of all courts. - ii.
+The Chief Justice as the Head of the Judiciary shall exercise responsibility over the monitoring and evaluation of the performance of each Judicial Officer as well as the monitoring and implementation of norms and standards for the exercise of leadership and judicial functions of all courts. - ii.
 Everything reasonably possible should be done to ensure that Judicial Officers have all the resources and tools of trade availed to them to enable them to perform their judicial functions efficiently and effectively.
-Reporting is an essential and integral part of ensuring effective monitoring and implementation of the Norms and Standards.
+Reporting is an essential and integral part of ensuring effective monitoring and implementation of the norms and standards.
 All Judicial Officers shall submit data on their performance and the workflow of cases for collating and analysis following upon which a comprehensive report by the Head of Court will be compiled.

-ii.
+iii.
 The report must be submitted to the Head of a Court who, in the case of Regional and District Courts, will submit it to the Judge President concerned for further submission to the Chief Justice to assess the functioning and the efficiency of the courts.
-Each Head of Court shall monitor and evaluate performance of the Judicial Officers serving in his/her Court on a daily basis to ensure optimal utilisation and productivity.
+Each Head of Court shall monitor and evaluate performance of the Judicial Officers serving in his or her Court on a daily basis to ensure optimal utilisation and productivity.

-Judicial Service Commission Act and Regulations
+Judicial Service Commission and Regulations

-The Judicial Service Commission (JSC) is a constitutional body responsible for, amongst other functions, advising the President of the Republic on the appointment of Judges, headed by the Chief Justice as informed by the Constitution and the JSC Act (Act 9 of 1994).
+The Judicial Service Commission (JSC) is a constitutional body responsible for judicial appointments, headed by the Chief Justice as informed by the Constitution and the JSC Act, Act 9 of 1994.

 The JSC has powers in terms of the Constitution to determine its own processes.
-The practice has been that interviews for judicial appointments are conducted in public.
+The practice has been that interviews for Judicial appointments are conducted in public.

-The JSC has established a Judicial Conduct Committee (JCC) to deal with complaints on judicial conduct.
-The Code of Judicial Conduct aims to assist every Judge in dealing with ethical and professional issues and to inform the public of the judicial ethos of the Republic.
+The JSC has established a Judicial Conduct Committee (JCC) to deal with complaints on Judicial Conduct.
+The Code of Judicial Conduct is to assist every Judge in dealing with ethical and professional issues and to inform the public of the Judicial ethos of the Republic.

-Disclosure of processes relating to complaints, are an example of the balance between judicial independence and dignity, and the overriding principles of transparency and accountability as required by the JSC Act (1994).
+Disclosure of processes relating to complaints, are an example of the balance between judicial independence and dignity, and the overriding principles of transparency and accountability as required by the JSC Act.

-In terms of the JSC Act (1994), complaints against members of the Judiciary must be based on, inter alia, the performance of a Judge against set standards.

-These performance statistics and information on the performance of judicial functions can only be realised through reporting and accountability.
+In terms of the JSC Act, complaints against members of the Judiciary must be based on, inter alia, the performance of a Judge against set standards.
+These performance statistics and information on the performance of judicial functions can only happen through reporting and accountability.